MSc Control and Robotics

 Financing your studies

-• Centrale Nantes Elite Scholarship
+Centrale Nantes Elite Tuition Fee Waivers

 Other ways to help you finance your way through your studies: